2012 Article, updated March 2018

 A Society Problem

-The NZLawyer has a wide readership, and reaches many folk who are not lawyers.
-My articles generate a number of enquiries and responses, but few are more difficult to answer than the type of enquiry set out below (for obvious reasons, the details have been changed):
+Since I started writing and publishing articles about not-for-profit entities in 2010 they have generated various enquiries and responses, but few are more difficult to answer than the type of enquiry set out below (for obvious reasons, the details have been changed):

 Hi Mark.
 I have just read one of your articles from last year.
 We’re having terrible trouble with the Erewhon Community Society.
 It built up assets, but a bad committee got in and the society’s premises were closed recently.
 The chairman and also the secretary refuse to hold a meeting to wind up society.
 The treasurer refuses to let any members see the financial statements, but we got a copy.
 They are completely wrong, and the committee and members have not seen or approved them.
 The Registrar won’t help us and says it’s an internal matter.
 Some of the committee sold off majority of assets without other committee members knowing, and one of them bought some of the equipment for less than a hundred dollars.
 You can imagine the rows going on.
 We want society wound up legally and financial statements out in public.
 Why are they hiding everything?
 One of the chairman’s friends is screaming and shouting abuse at anyone who asks the chairman to do the right thing.
 We won’t give up on it but we desperately need someone to help us.

-While some key information is provided in the enquiry, there is other information to clarify (some may be obtainable by doing searches into the society through the http://www.societies.govt.nz and http://www.charities.govt.nz websites), including:
+While some key information is usually provided when I receive an enquiry, there is other information to clarify (some may be obtainable by doing searches into the society through the http://www.societies.govt.nz and http://www.charities.govt.nz websites), including:

 - Is this a society or a trust?
 A society generally has clear accountability requirements to members, while a trust has trustees who are not usually accountable to members, and a trust’s meetings are not generally open to supporters.